-Through its single-family and multifamily mortgage insurance programs, the Federal Housing Administration (FHA), which is based within the U.S. Department of Housing and Urban Development, plays an indispensable role in financing affordable housing opportunities.
+Through its single-family and multifamily mortgage insurance programs, the Federal Housing Administration (FHA), which is part of within the U.S. Department of Housing and Urban Development, plays an indispensable role in financing affordable housing opportunities.
 FHA provides mortgage insurance for the purchase of single- and multifamily housing targeted to low and moderate-income families that insures lenders against losses in case of mortgage default, enabling private industry to construct and rehabilitate multifamily housing, single-family homes, and assisted living facilities for low and moderate-income families and individuals.

 HFAs and FHA Insurance